brentd/interlinked/README.md

 ### Errors

 Errors from the remote observables or promises are caught and sent to the calling peer.
-Observables will complete with an error, and will be rejected, as you'd expect.
+Observables will complete with an error, and promises will be rejected, as you'd expect.

 ### Functions that return an Observable